 120 semester credit hours is required for the degree.
 All majors must complete at least 36 hours of upper-division coursework.

 The curriculum for the degree has the following components:

 - a.
-University general education requirements, including the Core Curriculum and Skills and Experience Flags
+University general education requirements

 - b. degree requirements

 - c. major requirements

 - d. curricular specialization

 - e. free electives